cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 TypeScript Langauge Service Plugin with several small proactive code refactors to solve errors (diagnostics) like creating constructor when a non existent one is invoked, declaring a variable or class when non existent one is defined, reassigning a const, etc. The tool is based both on the context of the user and on the current diagnostic error in that line.
 Right now:

- * create variable (when assigning non declared variable)
+ * declare variable on the fly (when assigning non declared variable)
- * create constructor (when calling new A(a,b) on a class that doesn't have that constructor )
+ * declare a new constructor when calling `new A(a,b)` on a class that doesn't have it
- * const2let
+ * declare an interface from return values (so you can prototype interfaces when writing implementation faster)
+ * change const to let when reassigning a const variable
- * declare Class or interface
+ * declare a new class or interface when trying to extend or implement something that doesn't exist
  * name unnamed function declarations
  * make an object literal implement an interface by adding / removing necessary members
- * declare an interface from a return value
  * declare member - complements the code fix already existing in typescript to fullfill all cases. declaring missing properties / methods
  * add missing return statement
  * variable rename when duplicate names exists in the same code block